Contact

 Leonardo ASU Imagination Fellowship, Arizona 2024/2025

-Shortlisted for Cob Award, Cob Gallery London 2024
+Shortlisted for Cob Award, Cob Gallery, London 2024

-Shortlisted for London Bronze Fellowship, London 2023
+Shortlisted for the London Bronze Fellowship, London 2023

 Shortlisted Somersethouse Creative Fellowship, London 2023